 3. Identify what’s "weird" about the pronunciation

 With this exposure, you’ll quickly notice that your new language has many sounds in common with your native tongue (even if those sounds are written differently).
 With the similarities identified, you can focus in earnest on the sounds that don’t exist in your native tongue.
 Resist the temptation to systematically compare these unfamiliar sounds with similar ones from your native language.
 This might seem like a useful shortcut, but it’s a bad habit that will make bad pronunciation even harder to correct in the long run.

 Ignoring the peculiar sounds of your new language will, at best, make you sound silly and, at worst, result in you actually saying the wrong words!
 The difference between the Spanish pero and perro is a rolled r, but they don’t mean the same thing.
-And if you’re learning French, people will have trouble understanding you if you don’t learn to pronounce the subtle differences between cent, sang, sens and sans, or au, aux and eau.

 If you really have trouble with one phoneme in particular, use cards.
 Write it down along with other similar-but-different phonemes.
 Repeat them aloud several times.
 This will help you to recognize nuances and master those small differences.